Immigration to France: Maghrebis

-Below is a table of population of Maghrebi origin in France, numbers are in thousands:

-In 2005, the percentage of young people under 18 of Maghrebi origin (at least one immigrant parent) were about 7% in Metropolitan France, 12% in Greater Paris, 13% in Lyon, 21% in Perpignan, 22% in French département of Seine-Saint-Denis, 37% in 18th arrondissement of Paris and 40% in several arrondissements of Marseilles.
+In 2005, the percentage of young people under 18 of Maghrebi origin (at least one immigrant parent) were about 7% in Metropolitan France, 12% in Greater Paris, 13% in Lyon, 21% in Perpignan, 22% in French département of Seine-Saint-Denis, 37% in 18th arrondissement of Paris and 40% in several arrondissements of Marseille.

 16% of newborns in France between 2006 and 2008 have at least one Maghrebi grandparent.

 Their number increased in the following years.

 According to other sources between 5 and 6 million people of Maghrebi origin live in France corresponding to about 7-9% of the total French metropolitan population.

 As of 2011, there were 4.5 million Algerians in France of which 42% were women.

-Illegal immigration

-Illegal immigration to France has developed as the country's immigration policy has become more rigid.
-In 2006, The French Ministry of the Interior estimated clandestine immigrants ("sans-papiers ") in France numbered anywhere between 200,000 and 400,000, also expecting between 80,000 and 100,000 people to enter the country illegally each year.
+By 2022, as result of both The African proportion of both migrants and residents in France increasing, nearly a majority, 48.2%, of all immigrants living in France come from Africa.
+Algeria, Morocco and Tunisia are the main countries of origin for immigrants into France in 2022.